 Depending on your VMware hypervisor configuration the system storage disk might be stored in one or more files.
 The VMware virtual disk files are usually named the same as your virtual system and have a .vmdk file extension.
 You will need to copy the .vmdk files to the new cloud host, for example, using Secure Copy, SFTP or rsync.

-You can find out about some of the different secure file transfer options in the first section Encrypt communications in the article for how to secure your Linux cloud server.
-Depending on your VMware system and your network connection it may be useful to compress the disk files for the transfer and then uncompress again on the target host.
+You can find out about some of the different secure file transfer options in the first section Encrypt Communications in the article for how to secure your Linux cloud server.
+Depending on your VMware system and your network connection it may be useful to compress the disk files for the transfer and then uncompress them again on the target host.

 Once you have finished uploading the system image files, you will need to convert them from a VMware image to the RAW format.
 The file format can be converted using the qemu-img utility available through the package managers on most Linux distributions.
-With Ubuntu and other Debian based systems, it is included in the qemu-utils package while on CentOS it can be installed by itself.
+With Ubuntu and other Debian-based systems, it is included in the qemu-utils package while on CentOS it can be installed by itself.

 # Debian and Ubuntu sudo apt-get install qemu-utils # CentOS sudo yum install qemu-img